How to Rip Blu-ray with HandBrake on Windows & Mac [2026 Tutorial]

 Always make sure your usage complies with local laws before copying commercial discs.

-Step 1: Install and Set-Up MakeMKV
+Step 1: Install MakeMKV and Scan the Disc

 - Download and install MakeMKV, then insert the Blu-ray you want to rip into your Blu-ray drive.